 Great design does not only make sense, it makes a difference.
-Design, when seen as a service, is more than likely trivial, and visably unconsidered.
-Those who place design as a primary consideration, making it a necessity and not a service, are in the business of culture production, as opposed to culture consumption.
-Gilgamesh works with good people who appreciate this perspective, and therefore have the power to influence culture.
+Design, when seen as a service, has a greater chance of becoming trivial, and visibly unconsidered.
+Those who place design at the forefront, as a primary consideration, as a necessity and not a service, are in the business of culture production, as opposed to culture consumption.
+Gilgamesh endeavours to work with healthy brands who appreciate this perspective, and therefore have the power to influence culture.

 The method behind